manisurya97/movieFinder/README.md

 ## How to Run

-1. Open `MoviewDemo.xcodeproj` in Xcode
+1. Open `MovieFinder.xcodeproj` in Xcode
 2. Select a target device or simulator (iOS 17.0+)
 3. Build and run the project
 4. Search for movies using the search field